Barks Chocolate Recipes

 Sprinkle with almonds and coconut.

-Transfer tray to the refrigerator.
-Chill 30 minutes, or until chocolate is completely set.
+Refrigerate tray for 30 minutes, or until chocolate sets.
 Chop or break the bark into chunks.

 Store white chocolate bark in an airtight container in the refrigerator for up to two weeks.